gormonn/cv/README.md

 **Development of Major Projects**:
 - Developed a massive web application with 295 screens and 11 pages, where I was the sole frontend developer.
-    - **Responsibilities**: Collaborated with client developers, created 70+ components, authored 5 documents, accelerated development by 1.5x through code generation, created and closed 1500+ tasks, conducted 48 impressive demonstrations, reported 1 bug in the Blink engine (chromium) (Issue №1262745).
+    - Collaborated with client developers, created 70+ components, authored 5 documents, accelerated development by 1.5x through code generation, created and closed 1500+ tasks, conducted 48 impressive demonstrations, reported one bug in the Blink engine (chromium) (Issue №1262745).
-    - **Impact**: The client was very pleased, consistently paying for each sprint throughout the development.
+    - The client was very pleased, consistently paying for each sprint throughout the development.
 - Contributed to a cool internal startup with a 7-member team.
-    - **Responsibilities**: Closed 110 tasks, including features, bug fixes, and refactoring, conducted 40+ code reviews.
+    - Closed 110 tasks, including features, bug fixes, and refactoring, conducted 40+ code reviews.
-    - **Impact**: We created an excellent product and secured funding from Skolkovo Innovation Center.
+    - We created an excellent product and secured funding from Skolkovo Innovation Center.
 - Managed a young development team consisting of two frontend developers.
-    - **Responsibilities**: Led 2 frontend developers, architecture implementation, task planning and assignment.
+    - Led two frontend developers, architecture implementation, task planning and assignment.
-    - **Impact**: We completed 30% of the project within a month, but we fell behind the client's schedule, resulting in the client leaving, and one developer being let go.
+    - We completed 30% of the project within a month, but we fell behind the client's schedule, resulting in the client leaving, and one developer being let go.

 **Project Support**:
 - Optimized First Contentful Paint on [redcollar.co](https://redcollar.co/) to achieve a 0.5s score in Lighthouse.